 Whether the analyzer is set up on a bench or installed into an instrument rack, be sure to leave sufficient ventilation clearance.

-AREA MINIMUM REQUIRED CLEARANCE Back of the instrument 4 in.
+AREA MINIMUM REQUIRED CLEARANCE

+Back of the instrument 4 in.

+Sides of the instrument 1 in.

+Above and below the instrument 1 in.

 Table 3-1: Ventilation Clearance